sebastiangraf/jSCSI/src/site/markdown/index.md

 Who worked on jSCSI?
 --------------------

-jSCSI was created at the http://www.informatik.uni-konstanz.de/arbeitsgruppen/disy/ Distributed Systems Group from the http://www.uni-konstanz.de/ University of Konstanz. jSCSI is licensed under the http://www.opensource.org/licenses/BSD-3-Clause BSD license offering easy ways to utilize the provided library.
+jSCSI was created at the [Distributed Systems Group](http://www.informatik.uni-konstanz.de/arbeitsgruppen/disy/) from the [university of Konstanz](http://www.uni-konstanz.de/). jSCSI is licensed under the [BSD3-Clause Licence](http://www.opensource.org/licenses/BSD-3-Clause) offering easy ways to utilize the provided library.
 The project was started in 2006 by Marc Kramis and transferred in 2007 to Sebastian Graf.
 Since its beginning, jSCSI acts as a base for student projects.
 The following students contributed to this project:

 Volker Wildi, jSCSI Initiator 1.0